The Story of Kalpana Chawla: An Inspiration for Your Child

 As a parent, information about her life history, the career-path she followed and her flight to success will help kindle your child’s interest in space.
 Here's an insight into the life of this great astronaut who did India proud.

-Kalpana Chawla – The first Indian woman to go into space
+Kalpana Chawla – The first female Indian astronaut